 Dr. Goff will provide commentary on both the World Cup and the Tour de France on his blog, which has attracted traffic from 125 countries worldwide.
 This past winter, he appeared on All Things Considered on NPR to explain the physics of sports in following the Winter Olympics Games in Sochi.
 He was the featured guest for a week during the Olympics on the radio show The Takeaway, where he outlined the physics of various winter sports like skiing and was a major contributor to a multimedia piece on Olympic ski jumper Jessica Jerome appearing on the website of The New York Times.

-As soccer’s World Cup kicks off this week in Brazil and the Tour de France gears up for its run into Paris next month, more stories featuring Dr. Goff are sure to appear via Lynchburg College’s Facebook page and Twitter feed.
+As soccer’s World Cup kicks off this week in Brazil and the Tour de France gears up for its run into Paris next month, more stories featuring Dr. Goff are sure to appear via University of Lynchburg’s Facebook page and Twitter feed.